donerfolk/Lanlord/README.md

 <h1>Lanlord</h1>

+<p><strong>AirDrop for Windows — and the closest AirDrop alternative for Windows PC users.</strong><br>
-<p><strong>AirDrop for Windows.</strong> Send photos, videos and files between your iPhone or Android<br>
+Send photos, videos and files between your iPhone or Android and your Windows 10/11 PC<br>
-and your Windows PC over Wi-Fi.
-No cable, no cloud, no account, no app to install on the phone.</p>
+over Wi-Fi.
+No cable, no iTunes, no cloud, no account, no app to install on the phone.</p>

 <p>
 <a href="#send-from-the-iphone-share-sheet-shortcut"><img src="https://img.shields.io/badge/Add%20to%20the%20iPhone%20Share%20sheet-2a75e3?style=for-the-badge&logo=apple&logoColor=white" alt="Add Lanlord to the iPhone Share sheet" height="36"></a><br>